 Outside of Hartford are a number of parks worth visiting.
 Examples include Enders State Forest/Falls, Buttermilk Falls, and Wadsworth Falls.

 We continue our New England road trip north on Highway 91 through the Connecticut River Valley.
-This is the heart of the Knowledge Corridor, a title which refers to the huge concentration of colleges and universities in the area.
+This is the heart of the Knowledge Corridor, a title that refers to the huge concentration of colleges and universities in the area.
 This corridor runs all the way into Massachusetts and terminates in Springfield.

 Springfield is a great city full of Victorian architecture and some of the coolest museums in New England.
 Be sure to visit the NBA Hall of Fame, if you’re interested in sports, as well as the Dr. Seuss Sculpture Museum, if you had a childhood.